iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.1.00.005_01/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.americanwell.android.member.optum 4 reviews"/>
 </p>

+> Strange, yet amazing being able to do this virtual visit with my Dr. My wifi isn't the best, reguardless this is much easier, so much more convenient than having to go to the office.<br> :date: __2021-02-16 17:55:44__

 > easy to use app. for quick follow-up appointment with the Dr<br> :date: __2021-02-09 17:30:35__